AndWass/mqtt/docs/content/reference/stream/_index.md

 class stream;
 ```

-`mqtt::stream` is a low level stream to read and write MQTT messages on
+`purple::stream` is a low level stream to read and write MQTT messages on
 the binary format specified by
 the [MQTT standard](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718018).